psas/procedure-book/inventory.md

   - Tarp for under tent
   - Camp chair(s)
   - Stove (if cooking)
-  - food (sandwiches, bagels, muffins, fruit, raw vegies, granola bars, are all pretty practical)
+  - food (coffee!!!, sandwiches, bagels, muffins, fruit, raw vegies, granola bars, are all pretty practical)
   - water
   - sleeping bag & extra blankets if its going to be cold
+  - flashlight